sebbas/music-controls-bitbar/README.md

 A [pull request](https://github.com/matryer/bitbar-plugins/pull/1199) with these scripts has been opened.
 The merge is currently pending.

 ### ToDo

+Feel free to open pull requests or suggest new features.
+Pending features are:

 - Music library overview for iTunes and Spotify
 - Like functionality for Spotify